-- Oversees the administration of rabies quarantine measures resulting from animal bites. - Conduct investigations of nuisance wildlife problems relating to bats, skunks, opossums, raccoons, dogs, cats, rabbits, pigeons, chickens, and fowls. - Trap biting or nuisance animals when preventative alternatives are not possible or unlikely to be effective. - Work in coordination with local animal control agencies, and submit annual statistics reports to the California Department of Public Health.
+- Oversees the administration of rabies quarantine measures resulting from animal bites. - Conduct investigations of nuisance wildlife problems relating to bats, skunks, opossums, raccoons, dogs, cats, rabbits, pigeons, and birds. - Trap biting or nuisance animals when preventative alternatives are not possible or unlikely to be effective. - Work in coordination with local animal control agencies, and submit annual statistical reports to the California Department of Public Health.